 - Non-credit only

-- Distinguish in discussion with peers and facilitator between different forms of creative thinking.
+- Distinguish between different forms of creative thinking.

 - Examine a range of different possible techniques and starting points for imaginative work.

-- Apply key concepts, research, feedback and perseverance to produce an imaginative piece of creative work.
+- Devise and develop an imaginative piece of creative work.

 Indicative core content

-- Final creative exercise (80%).
-Each week has a corresponding creative exercise attached to it.
-You will choose one of these for your final submission.
-This will be accompanied by a 600 word critical analysis that shows insight and reflexivity about the creative process
+Each week has a corresponding formative creative exercise attached to it.
+You will choose one of these for expansion into your final submission, which will comprise either a piece of imaginative writing or a graphic work.
+This will be accompanied by a 600 word reflective analysis of methods and processes.

 - ECTS value: 0